 You can sponsor a child in India

-Since 1963, SOS Children has supported vulnerable children and families throughout India.
+For 50 years, SOS Children has supported vulnerable children and families throughout India.
 We provide long-term support, as well as essential services during emergencies.

 Across India, we take care of children who can no longer live with their family.
 They grow up in a SOS family home with their SOS brothers and sisters.
 Together, they are cared for by a specially trained SOS mother.
 Several of these families make up a Children's Village.
 Quality education, healthcare and tailored services are also provided to ensure that each child flourishes.